 Wage a Water Balloon Fight

 If the weather is warm, a fun and refreshing water balloon fight can add some excitement to your holiday.
 Just invest in some red, white and blue balloons!
-(You can get this patriotic pack for less than $20.)
-Bous: The extra water balloons can double as a drink cooler with this genius party hack.
+Bonus: The extra water balloons can double as a drink cooler, using cold balloons like ice.

 Go Backyard Camping

-We can’t think of a better way to end the day than with a night under the stars.
-You don’t need to drive to a campground to pitch a tent and start a campfire.
-Instead, set up site in your backyard—we’ve got a guide right here.
-Once the tent is set, you can share stories around the campfire, study constellations and snack on our favorite camping recipes.
+We can’t think of a better way to end the day than with a night under the stars—but you don’t need to drive to a campground to pitch a tent and start a campfire.
+Instead, set up site in your backyard—we’ve even got a guide to backyard camping.
+Once the tent is set, you can share stories around the campfire, study constellations and snack on your favorite camping recipes.

 Host a Turtle Race

-Can’t find anything patriotic to wear on the 4th?
+Can’t find anything patriotic to wear on the Fourth?
 No problem!
 You can make your own red-white-and-blue outfit and keep the family busy at the same time.
-(And if you don’t have any extra white clothing lying around, try tie-dying some pillow cases.
-Or, you know, cupcakes.)
+And if you don’t have any extra white clothing lying around, try tie-dying some pillow cases.